MrYsLab/Telemetrix4Mcirobit/README.md

 This project takes advantage of [the docker tool chain](https://github.com/carlosperate/docker-microbit-toolchain) developed by Carlos Pereira Atencio.

-Before using attempting to recompile the source code, you must:
+Before attempting to recompile the source code, you must:

 1. [Install docker](https://docs.docker.com/desktop/linux/install/) on your system.
 2. If using Linux, make docker available to your login: